Jigar-Chawda/Django/README.md

-# Django
+# Cessabit
-Mental wellness site using Django
+A Mental wellness site